-CATF speaks to dozens of government, media, civil society, and private sector audiences each year on the potentially large role of nuclear energy in addressing climate change as well as the private sector and policy changes needed to make that potential a reality.
-CATF also conducts analysis of energy systems to explore optimal economic roles of nuclear energy in achieving deep carbon reductions.
+CATF speaks to dozens of government, media, civil society, and private sector audiences around the world each year on the potentially large role of nuclear energy in future clean energy systems, the private sector and policy changes needed to make that potential a reality, and the current status of research, development, and deployment in the nuclear space.
+CATF also conducts analysis of energy systems to explore the value of nuclear energy in supporting local, national, and international clean energy commitments.

 Policy Development & Advocacy

-CATF is developing a comprehensive blueprint for US federal initiatives supporting innovation in delivery models for existing water-cooled nuclear technology as well as technological innovation to support and demonstrate advanced fission and fusion energy systems.
-CATF also advocates internationally for coordinated and harmonized licensing of advanced reactor designs and multinational demonstration as well as measures to enhance the safety and security of global nuclear technology.
+CATF actively advances a suite of U.S. federal initiatives focused on innovation in delivery models, addressing and researching long-standing issues associated with nuclear energy, technological innovation, and demonstration of advanced fission and fusion energy systems.
+CATF also advocates internationally for increased cooperation on licensing of advanced reactor designs, multinational demonstration, and measures to enhance security of global nuclear technology.

 Commercial Assessment & Support

-CATF is continually reviewing and assessing advanced reactor developments, and working with companies to fine tune their technical and commercial strategies, helping them to focus on relevant market requirements and desirable performance characteristics.
-CATF facilitates collaborations between technology developers, investors, and governments to improve delivery and cost of current nuclear technology and accelerate commercialization.
-CATF is also assessing the opportunities for nuclear to produce industrial heat and transportation fuels.
-Finally, CATF is exploring the economic opportunity to improve nuclear economics by coupling it to energy storage.
+CATF continually reviews and assesses nuclear technology developments, working with companies to fine-tune their technical and commercial strategies, and identifying relevant markets, requirements, and desirable performance characteristics.
+CATF facilitates collaborations between technology developers, investors, and governments to improve delivery and cost of current nuclear technology, and to accelerate commercialization.
+CATF also assesses the role for nuclear energy in traditionally non-nuclear markets in future clean energy systems, such as zero carbon fuel production.

 Delivery Model Innovation

-CATF has helped develop and launch two major influential studies outlining the potential for significant cost reductions and swifter delivery of nuclear energy through business and delivery model changes – project management, project structure, product-based manufacturing, offshore siting, for example – as well as advanced reactor technology.
+CATF has helped develop and launch multiple studies outlining the potential for significant cost reductions and swifter delivery of nuclear energy through business and delivery model changes – project management, project structure, product-based manufacturing, offshore siting, for example – as well as advanced reactor technology.
 CATF is actively working with commercial parties, governments, and manufacturing and construction experts to explore ways to implement these innovations.

-- US Nuclear Regulatory Commission is modernizing its licensing regulations to work better for advanced fission, along the lines suggested by CATF and our partner the Nuclear Innovation Alliance.
-Congress is considering a bill to further accelerate that work.
+- U.S. Nuclear Regulatory Commission is modernizing its licensing regulations to work better for advanced fission, along the lines suggested by CATF and our partner the Nuclear Innovation Alliance, which was conceived of and founded by CATF.

 - Opinion among thought leaders on nuclear energy as a climate mitigation tool has moved significantly to a more receptive posture.

-- CATF has helped launch two major cost studies addressing existing and advanced fission technologies; these reports, which posit the potential for dramatic cost reductions, have influenced the debate.
+- The issuance of numerous studies, some supported by CATF, addressing existing and advanced fission technologies which posit the potential for dramatic cost reductions and have influenced the debate around nuclear energy.